 Do you need a spare room to foster?

-Although there isn’t a law to prevent fostering without a spare room, most agencies won’t accept applications from carers who can’t meet the basic space requirements outlined by the National Minimum Standards for Fostering Services 2011.
+While there isn’t a specific law to prevent fostering without a spare room, most agencies, including Olive Branch fostering, won’t accept applications from carers who can’t meet the basic space requirements outlined by the National Minimum Standards for Fostering Services 2011.

-The report declares that every foster child over three years should have their own bedroom where physically possible.
+To meet the standards outlined by the report, you must have a spare room for foster children who stay with you overnight.
 It emphasises that children need enough privacy, security and space to feel safe and properly settle into their new home.

 Can foster children share a bedroom?

-Agencies prefer children over the age of three to have their own room.
-The exception is babies who can usually share a carer’s room until they’re 12 to 18 months old.
+In short, foster children should always have their own bedroom.
+The only exception is babies who can usually share a carer’s room until they’re 12 to 18 months old.